 Elin Festøy is a creative producer and the founder of Teknopilot AS.
 She is also currently an artistic researcher (PhD) at The Norwegian Film School, studying emotionally charged interactions in non-fiction.

 Festøy has since 2013 worked on a transmedia project on the Norwegian Lebensborn children and Children Born of War.
-She has co-produced the documentary film “The Unwanted” (director Deeraj Alkolkar, Upnorth AS), produced the mobile game “My Child Lebensborn” and developed a digital teaching tool called “My Child Lebensborn EDU” for discussion of the situation for CBOW in the classroom.
+She has co-produced the documentary film “Wars don’t end” (director Deeraj Alkolkar, Upnorth AS), produced the mobile game “My Child Lebensborn” and developed a digital teaching tool called “My Child Lebensborn EDU” for discussion of the situation for CBOW in the classroom.
 Her current research is examining unconscious bias around the question “how can an adult look at a child and see an enemy?”.
 She is a popular lecturer within the fields of digital documentary, transmedia, community building, VR and new media formats, as well as the founder/head of the board of the organization Norwegian Interactive Storytellers.